Intilery/intilery.github.io/docs/schema/mobile.md

 This event is fired *in addition* to the associated `Application Opened` event.

-Our iOS (coming soon) SDK can collect this event automatically if configured to do so.
+Our [iOS SDK](/docs/sdk/ios/) SDK can collect this event automatically if configured to do so.

 ```javascript
 {